nnichols/nnichols.github.io/_posts/2018-12-15-where-all-roads-lead.markdown

 You follow its laws, worship its god, and bow before your respective leadership.
 In return, citizens are protected from the chaotic horrors and scattered evils that stalk the edges of civilization.
 Tensions brew beneath the watch of the Inquisition, every temple is government owned and run, and worship outside the approved idolatry is met with imprisonment and cries of heresy.
-The forced annexation of Sembal at the northern coast has many common folk on edge.
+The forced annexation of Sembal at the northern coast has many common folks on edge.

 Our story, however, begins much smaller and much simpler.
 Here in the Southern Reaches of the Idravalli Empire and its border with Barovia, far beyond the shadows cast by the Heavenly Peaks, are the crooked and overgrown roads connecting these two lands.